inf112-v19/HumbleDevs/README.md

 #
-Our documentation (text submissions) through each iteration will can be found [here in deliverables](deliverables).
+Our documentation (text submissions) through each iteration can be found [here in deliverables](deliverables).
 Direct links:
 * [Exercise 2](deliverables/documents/oblig2.md)